nwtime/ntpwww/content/en/archives/4.2.8-series/parsedata.md

 	time marks of a 200ms duration constitute a logical 1
 </pre>

-see the spec. (basically a (non-)inverted psuedo random phase shift) encoding:
+see the spec. (basically a (non-)inverted pseudo random phase shift) encoding:

 <pre>	FM: